|Home | Weather | Search | Maps | Images of Burgundy | About Burgundy | About Franche-Comté | Press | Contact Us|

 |Travel | Accommodation | Restaurants | Gourmet Traveller | Towns | Property | The Grapevine | Mind, Body & Spirit|

 Michelin Restaurants in Burgundy

-Each year at the end of February, speculation begins in the press as to which restaurants will be granted star status, which will go up a notch and which, if any, will fall by the wayside.
+At the start of each year, speculation begins in the press as to which restaurants will be granted star status, which will go up a notch and which, if any, will fall by the wayside when the Michelin stars are announced at the beginning of February.
 The power of the guide is a force to be reckoned with, and the results are taken so seriously that in some cases, very life depends on the result.
 In his fascinating book ‘The Perfectionist, Life and Death in Haute Cuisine’ Rudolph Chelminski, outlines the pressures on top chefs through the life story of Bernard Loiseau in Saulieu.